mattm401/CISC4667-Web-Tips/README.md

 A Python script example of a GET request.

 ## index.html
-A JavaScript / JQuery page that will render the response from server.py to a GET request dynamically every 8 seconds.
+A JavaScript / JQuery page that will render the response from server.py after a GET request dynamically every 8 seconds.